Advait5922/LLM-based-Agentic-Crew/README.md

 - [3 predictions for AI in healthcare in 2024](https://blog.google/technology/health/google-ai-and-health/3-predictions-for-ai-in-healthcare-in-2024/)

 ## Limitations
-- The system relies on API responses; ensure the APIs are functional and accessible.
+- The system relies on API responses; so MUST ensure the APIs are functional and accessible.
 - Results are subject to the quality and accuracy of web search results.

 ## License